supersam654/gdb-comments/README.md

 ## Requirements

-* GDB with pwndbg (adding support for PEDA and gef soon)
+* GDB with pwndbg or PEDA

 ## Installation